Essar Energy shares up after possible bid approach

 Essar Global had said on Friday that it could make an offer on its own or as part of a consortium at a "modest" premium to the company's Thursday share close of 60 pence on the London Stock Exchange.

-Standard Life criticised Essar Global's proposal in a statement on Sunday, saying the bid would deprive small shareholders of the company's future growth value.
+Standard Life criticized Essar Global's proposal in a statement on Sunday, saying the bid would deprive small shareholders of the company's future growth value.

 "I think some investors may feel that they would have rather held out.
 It would be nicer to see the parents maybe give the chance of hoping for an eventual stronger recovery in the share price," Adam Forsyth, analyst at Arden Partners, told Reuters.